 - Heart: This guy’s a hugger!
 Playful curves love to curl over jawlines and eye sockets with ease.

-How to use a gua sha tool:
+How to use a gua sha tool for facial massage:

 Step 2: Following the arrows on the chart below, apply firm yet gentle pressure with the edges of the tool to massage your face and neck.
 Work from the center of the face outwards in even strokes.
 Repeat the same number of strokes on both sides of the face for a balanced and lifted effect.